 - Other Sworn and Civilian Personnel

-Support or Civilian Staff of any of the above services, agencies or facilities
+- Support or Civilian Staff for Any of the above services, agencies, or facilities

 - P-12 Schools

-Employees or Support Staff of Licensed, Registered, Approved or Legally Exempt Childcare Setting
+- Employees or Support Staff of Licensed or Registered Childcare Setting

 - Public Transit